Sorry, you need to enable JavaScript to visit this website.

 Graphic of circle with text – 82% DCR (95% CI, 74 to 89)

-DCR was defined as CR+PR+SD4
+DCR was defined as CR+PR+SD

 • CR in 2.8% of patients (n=3); PR in 32.7% of patients (n=35); SD in 46.7% of patients (n=50)

-• FIGHT-202 was a single-arm study4
+• FIGHT-202 was a single-arm study

-• In this setting, the DCR results may reflect the natural history of cholangiocarcinoma in an individual patient, rather than the direct effect of treatment
+• In this setting, the DCR results may reflect the natural history of cholangiocarcinoma in an individual patient, rather than the direct effect of the treatment

 PEMAZYRE: